vsheg/intermediate-ml/content/7-bayesian/index.typ

 $
   rho^2(bold(x), bold(mu)) = sum_(j=1)^k 1 / (sigma^2_j) { bold(x)^j - bold(mu)^j }^2
 $

+#margin[
+  The dual nature of GMMs - both generative and metric-based - makes them versatile tools.
+They can be used for:
+  - Classification
+  - Density estimation
+  - Clustering
+  - Anomaly detection
+  - Data generation
+]

 Key insights:
 - The generative Gaussian Mixture Model, when substituted into a Bayesian classifier, also functions as a discriminative (metric) classification method